mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

 - Only one AES file (or and interpolation between two AES files) can be active.
 This is challenging when multiple Attributes have effects on the light output.

+- Do we need to add measurement instruction to the GDTF spec or only reference the AES spec.
+    - You measure devices in such a distance that the actual shape of the device has no influence on the measurement.
+For strip lights, this means a big distance.
+Not all can measure strip lights at such distance.
+The distance that AES recommends is 7x the beam diameter.

 ## MVR